Packing List

 When General Norman Schwarzkopf discovered these (during the Desert Storm campaign), he wrote, "I have never had a pair of tweezers in my life that was worth a damn.
 Now I do."

-Lots of walking can lead to chafing, which is easily remedied if you have a bit of moleskin, and a potentially serious problem otherwise.
-In bandages, I like the cloth butterfly-shaped style (designed for fingers/knuckles): they can handle surprisingly drastic cuts, and are easily trimmed down to smaller sizes as needed.
+I like the cloth butterfly-shaped style of bandages (designed for fingers/knuckles): they can handle surprisingly drastic cuts, and are easily trimmed down to smaller sizes as needed.

 menstrual, contraceptive, and/or prophylactic supplies

 Women travelling for extended periods of time might want to give thought to alternative forms of menstrual supplies.
 Tampons, for example, are difficult to find in many countries, and more likely to be "toxic shock" specials.
-Travel- (and environment-) friendly alternatives include menstrual cups (such as the DivaCup, Keeper, and Mooncup), which sell for around $35 and last for ten years, and reusable cotton pads (such as GladRags and Lunapads).
-Some women make effective use of sea sponges, but this approach raises enough concerns that I am somewhat hesitate to recommend it.
+Travel- (and environment-) friendly alternatives include medical grade silicone menstrual cups (such as the "use-it-forever" Model 1 [ages 19–30] & Model 2 [over 30 or with a heavier flow] DivaCups and many more), and washable cotton pads (such as GladRags and Lunapads; expect about three years' use out of these).
+Some women make effective use of sea sponges, but this approach raises enough health concerns that I am hesitant to recommend it.

 Condoms brought from home are less likely to break, and more likely to be available; remember, the diseases most often caught during foreign travels are sexually transmitted ones.
 (And although some seem not to understand this, being "on the pill" does not stop transmission of STDs.)
 An unlubricated condom also makes a useful rain protector for cell phones & other small items, an emergency water bottle (when inserted in a sock to help hold the shape), and even — when its ends are knotted together — a makeshift "rubber" band.